koknat/dif/README.md

 For example:
 * different versions of code may differ only in comments or whitespace
-* log files are often many MB of unbroken text, with some "don't care" information such as timestamps or temporary filenames
+* log files are often many MB of text, with some "don't care" information such as timestamps or temporary filenames
 * json or yaml files may have ordering differences